greguly/WooCommerce-Remove-All-Products/woocommerce-remove-all-products/readme.txt

 Use the WordPress.org forums for community support - I cannot offer support directly for free.
 If you spot a bug, you can of course log it on [Github](https://github.com/greguly/WooCommerce-Remove-All-Products) instead where I can act upon it more efficiently.

-If you want help with a customisation, hire a developer!
+If you want help with a customisation, [http://omniwp.com.br/hire-a-developer/](hire a developer!)

 == Installation ==